-Net income or net earnings is a useful metric for both business owners and investors that allow them to gauge the revenue generated from any venture.
-Furthermore, it aids business-owners to account for their venture’s profitability in a given period and enables investors to assess the ratio of revenue and expenses of a company much better.
+Net income or net earnings is a useful metric for both business owners and investors that allows them to gauge the revenue generated from any venture.
+Furthermore, it aids business owners to account for their venture’s profitability in a given period and enables investors to assess the ratio of revenue and expenses of a company much better.

 In simple words, it is the amount left to pay company shareholders, pay off existing debts, invest in new projects, purchase new equipment or save for the future.

 In a broader sense, net income is of two types, namely –

 In the case of businesses, net earnings are also termed as “bottom line” owing to their positioning at the bottom of the company’s income statement.
 Companies that are traded publicly rely on net income to compute their earnings per share accurately.

 Ideally, the net income of a firm is reported on the company’s income statement and is examined extensively by shareholders, potential investors, and lending institutions.
 It indicates a company’s solvency and its ability to shoulder additional financial obligations.
 Notably, negative or low net income may lead to a substantial drop in the valuation of a company’s shares.

 Here is a list of things that are subtracted from the total revenue of a company to ascertain its net earnings –